Preparations prior to admission

 What happens once the surgery is over

-Once the surgery is done, the anesthetic doctor will change the medications such that you will start to awake.
-Once he is sure you are awake enough to breath your self and gulp the saliva, he will remove the tube from your wind pipe.
-He will make sure you are comfortable, pain free and breathing well.
-Once he is convinced about your wellbeing, we will shift you to shifting bed.
+Once the surgery is done, the anaesthetic doctor will change the medications such that you will start to awake.
+Once he is sure you are awake enough to breathe yourself and gulp the saliva, he will remove the tube from your windpipe.
+He will make sure you are comfortable, pain-free, and breathing well.
+Once he is convinced about your wellbeing, we will shift you to a shifting bed.
 You are then taken to the recovery room on this bed itself.

-In the recovery room, your pulse, BP and oxygen will be monitered for a about 10 minutes.
+In the recovery room, your pulse, BP, and oxygen will be monitored for about 10 minutes.
 This is the time when you would be still very sleepy.
 Hence, one staff will be there to comfort you and monitor your condition.
-The surgeon and anesthetist will also visit you to make sure you are doing well.
-They will also talk to the realtives and update them about your condition and will allow them to meet you.
+The surgeon and anaesthetist will also visit you to make sure you are doing well.
+They will also talk to the relatives and update them about your condition and will allow them to meet you.
 All this is done to relieve you and your relatives from the anxiety of surgery.

 What happens once you are back to the room

 Recovery: Initial few hours